miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 that he output of one goes into the input of the other: `cmd1 | cod2 | cmd3 >
 foo.txt`, so that... ugh!
 I can't teach everything here.
 This is the fodder for the future-poofing tech book, and that has captured enough of what I need.

+My previous post actually shows me gaining traction from a full stop.
+I basically reset my site, not quite throwing out old SEO principles of guarding your old good-performing legacy URLs like a hawk in favor of a frictionless reboot where I can pull out all stops.
+And by pulling out all stops, I mean just forgetting about most of the technical infrastructure, tech stack, tech liabilities and the like and just think in pure markdown text-files and the transformations thereof.
+And not even building that stuff from scratch, but leaning into whatever power-tools and shortcuts are out there, which happens to be GitHub Pages right now for fast, virtually free static site hosting.

+With this attitude that particular publishing tech doesn't matter, you give up a ton in terms of server-side code (which is actually my thing when server-side means localhost, haha!), but it's all about a type of resilience and unstoppability.
+One tool not right?
+No problem, pivot just a bit and use another.
+That tool not right?
+Pivot and retry.
+Something will fit.
+Just don't invest your habits, muscle memory and career there.
+Those things are like the end of a Unix pipe command.
+Source data at the left, and progressively less important and more interchangable transforms to the right.
+Things to the left matter most, the markdown files in this case.
+It's the original data.
+And yes while it does get littered with Jekyll-specific (the static site generator tool GitHub Pages uses), even that can be programatically transformed and cleansed if something other than Jekyll needs to be used.
+You try to separate the data layer from the presentation layer as much as you can, but they have to couple somewhere, and with Jekyll, it's through YAML topmatter and with Shopify-style Liquid template tags.
+Not my preference, but a solid 80/20-rule compromise.